A crucial part of any business’s success is its online presence, and a website serves as the home base for that presence.

 According to a recent study, less than two-thirds (64 percent) of small businesses have a website, and about 35 percent of small businesses feel their operation is too small to warrant a website.

-Although creating a website might seem daunting at first, you don’t need a dedicated web developer or web designer to get the job done.
-In fact, even small business owners have the resources to build a website.
-Really — you can get started right away with our A.I powered website builder.
+Although creating a website might seem daunting at first, these days, you don’t need a dedicated web developer or web designer to get the job done.
+Today’s best website builders are quick and easy to use.

 1. Do your homework